rk2592000936/Shopify-Montior/README.md

 Monitor Shopify product using python.
 Get notify via discord

-If you enjoy my work please leave a star and follow me on **[Twitter](https://twitter.com/zyx898)**

-Simply input your webhook and spreate put url line by line.
+If you enjoy my work please leave a star and follow me on **[Twitter](https://twitter.com/zyx898)** if you want to discuss about coding you can join my coding server https://discord.gg/G6qWESa Simply input your webhook and spreate put url line by line.